getodk/docs/odkx-src/scan-form-designer-using.rst

 Uses for Images
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to customizing the anchor images on your form and adding additional points of reference to guide the ODK Scan app, you may also want to use images to:
+In addition to customizing the anchor images on your form and adding additional points of reference to guide the ODK-X Scan app, you may also want to use images to:

   - Add a logo or picture
   - Add tables or charts to the form